Marijuana Flower and Entourage Effect

-Do marijuana flower and the entourage effect show terpene synergy?
-With cannabis flower is legal in Florida, its access may give patients new health benefits.
+Do marijuana flower and entourage effect show terpene synergy?
+Florida cannabis flower gives patients a healthy benefit.
 Is there a medical advantage to using the female flowers of the cannabis plant?
 Is the entourage effect real, and should it be a factor in the doctor's cannabis prescribing guidance?
 In other words, does Florida flower consumption offer healthier options than other methods?

 Flowers are less potent, with only 15% to 30% tetrahydrocannabinol THC.
 The cannabis extracts are potent and contain from 50% to 80% THC and CBD.
 Other plant extract components are cannabidiol CBD oils, terpenes, and flavonoids.
 They also have healthy vitamins, oxygen blockers, and minerals.